 Have you always wanted to try MMA, get fit, or learn a martial art?
-Now is your chance as we're running the second round of our Get Rolling programme.
+Now is your chance as we're running the summer intake of our Get Rolling programme.
 Get Rolling is a six-week course to introduce young people aged 11-25 to Brazilian Jiu Jitsu and Mixed Martial Arts.
 Take this chance to try your hand at striking, wrestling and grappling for fun, fitness and self defence, with the option to compete against other beginners at the end of the course.

 Sport England and Tyne and Wear Sport have funded us to run these intro courses for one more year, but this is definitely the last batch of courses that will be running, because the Sportivate programme is coming to an end, so take this opportunity now!

 Register today to ensure a place on the course, because we will be capping numbers!

 Get Rolling has been made possible by Sportivate, a Big Lottery funded programme inspired by the 2012 Olympics to help people try new sports and get active.
 Thanks to Sportivate, Sport England and Tyne & Wear Sport we can offer this intro course to young people under the age of 25 for just £10.
 That's £10 for the six week course, as well as other optional beginner's sessions during the course period.